 There are some exceptions such as pension fund management or surety, which can be provided by insurers.
 If you are in any doubt, contact the UoE or Deductions & Financial Services Team (see IPT08100) for guidance.

+Top of page

 What is the chargeable amount?

 IPT will be due on that part of the gross premium which relates to the add-on insurance and which is due to the insurer offering the add-on insurance under the contract of insurance.

+Top of page

 Example 1

 As part of a motor breakdown recovery insurance, each policyholder has a card which entitles him / her to call on a breakdown recovery service (supplied by a separate company), which will tow the car to a garage or the policyholder’s home.
 The cost to the insurer of the breakdown recovery service is £15 per policyholder.
 This cost is incorporated into the overall cost of the breakdown recovery insurance premium charged to the policyholder.